jackokring/ExactFeather396/HOWTO.md

 ```
 replacing `<name>` with the actual name you wish to name it internally.
 You can modify the properties in the class file which extends `Block`.

-In addition to items a `Block` needs a blockstate in `src/main/resources/assets/ef396/blockstates/<name>.json` which contains for simple blocks
+Auto `runData`: In addition to items a `Block` needs a blockstate in `src/main/resources/assets/ef396/blockstates/<name>.json` which contains for simple blocks
 ```
 {
   "variants": {